Copyright © 2023 LOCALIIZ | All rights reserved

 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

-Header images courtesy of @cloudy_little (Instagram) and @kelculator (Instagram)
+Header images courtesy of @cloudy_little and @kelculator (via Instagram)

 Kwun Tong is not just one of Hong Kong’s largest industrial areas; it is also the unlikely place that all the new cafés and fun indoor sports arenas call home.
-Taking up residence in the abundance of space within old manufacturing buildings, you can have a go at laser tag, bouldering, or even fishing in Kwun Tong, and round off your excursion with a fine meal.
+Taking up residence in the abundance of space within old manufacturing buildings, you can have a go at laser tag or bouldering in Kwun Tong, and round off your excursion with a fine meal.
 Check out our neighbourhood guide to Kwun Tong and we bet you will be planning a trip there in no time!

 GoNature Climbing Gym, Unit C2, G/F, Wing Hing Industrial Building, 14 Hing Yip Street, Kwun Tong | (+852) 3563 7156

 Sun Museum is a non-profit museum established by the Simon Suen Foundation, which aims to promote the beauty of Chinese arts and culture.
 It strives to facilitate a general understanding of how the art world in Hong Kong is enlivened by a diversity of cultures and how the local community is enlightened by a wealth of Chinese traditions.
 Drop by to see their fascinating collections of ink paintings and sculptures for an enriching afternoon!

 Sun Museum, 4/F, SML Tower, 165 Hoi Bun Road, Kwun Tong | (+852) 2690 6790